nicofretti/ettore/README.md

 To ensure the quality of our codebase at all times we made use of the free CI/CD platform provided by **Github** called **Github Actions**.
 This allowed us to run the tests automatically every time a new commit was pushed to the repository or a Pull Request was created.This way we could be sure that the code we were pushing was working and that it was not breaking the existing codebase, giving us the peace of mind that the code provided by each member of the team was working as expected.

+## Requirements

+The Ettore platform must allow the following actions:

+- User must be able to register and login to the platform with the role of professor or student
+- Professor:

+  - Must be able to create and edit a course
+  - Must be able to create and edit lessons written in Markdown format
+  - Must be able to approve or reject course subscription requests from students

+- Student:

+  - Must be able to search for courses
+  - Must be able to request to subscribe to a course
+  - Must be able to view the lessons of a course to which he is subscribed

 ## User Stories

 ### Story 1 - User registration, login and course creation (Gives rise to scenarios 1.1, 1.2 and 1.3)

 Stefano is an ordinary professor and researcher at the Faculty of Computer Science of the University of Povegliano.
 Stefano can't wait for the semester to begin because he will teach for the first time a course on Signal analysis.
 Unfortunately, the University of Povegliano has not yet equipped itself with a system for distance learning, but Stefano would like to share with his students some in-depth writings that he made by himself on the geometric interpretation of the Fourier and Zeta transformations.
 Sending these contents via mail would be a feasible option, if not for the fact that Stefano would like to be able to modify the shared texts after publishing them, and also to welcome new students without having to continuously send mail.
-After some research on the web, Stefano discovers Ettore and decides to try it. **He registers by entering his credentials _(1.1)_**. **Then after logging in Ettore _(1.2)_. he starts creating his course on the platform _(1.3)_.**
+After some research on the web, Stefano discovers Ettore and decides to try it. **He registers by entering his credentials _(1.1)_**. **Then after logging in Ettore _(1.2)_ he starts creating his course on the platform _(1.3)_.**

 ### Story 2 - Course search, course subscription request and approval by the professor (Gives rise to scenarios 2.1, 2.2 and 2.3)